Post

 • Eat at least 8 servings of calcium-rich foods – examples: bok choy, cabbage, soybeans, tempeh, and figs (goal: 1200 mg - 2000 mg per day of calcium)

-• Eat fortified breakfast cereals, nutritional yeast, and fortified soy milk for vitamin B12– consider taking supplements as well (need at least 2.4 mcg/day)
+• Eat fortified breakfast cereals, nutritional yeast, and fortified soy milk for vitamin B12 – consider taking supplements as well (need at least 2.4 mcg/day)

-• Eat flaxseeds and walnuts, and use canola, flaxseed, walnut and soybean oil – these are all sources of omega-3 fatty acids (500 mg - 1000 mg daily of EPA plus DHA)
+• Eat flaxseeds and walnuts, and use canola, flaxseed, walnut, and soybean oil – these are all sources of omega-3 fatty acids (500 mg - 1000 mg daily of EPA plus DHA)

 You May Also Like